EVAN’S BIRTH – January 19, 1993

 Evan now has independent use of his fingers and plays the piano and guitar (left handed).
 Although the ring finger is always colder than the rest and his Mom always makes sure he wears mittens for fear of frost bite.

-On October 18th 1993 one foot was operated on and seven days later, on October 25, the other foot was operated on.
+On October 18th 1993 one foot was operated on and seven days later, on October 25, the other foot.
 Following the surgery Evan had plaster casts and then on January 3, 1994, just prior to his 1st birthday, the casts came off!
 What a joy it was to bathe Evan without worrying about casts!!
 After the casts were off Evan began crawling.

 When the post-surgery casts came off Evan was referred to the Orthotics department of the Hospital for Sick Children.
 Custom made Ankle Foot Orthoses (AFO’s) were made for him.
 We were also given a set of exercises to try to keep his feet flexible and aid the healing of the scars.

 On May 13, 1994 when Evan was sixteen months old, his brother Elliot was born.
 Elliot doesn’t have clubfeet or amniotic band syndrome.

 One of the most memorable days of our lives would have to be August 11th, 1994 when Evan took his first steps on his own.
 While Daddy watched, he took his first steps (of course Mommy was in the laundry room).

 As if four surgeries, and far too many casts to count, weren’t enough, the week before Evan started Kindergarten he was operated on for a hernia.
 The only problem with this was that Evan was a seasoned pro and didn’t think he wanted to go through the doors into the operating room.
 After thinking about it for awhile he passed on the wagon ride and walked in on his own.
 Before the age of 5 Evan had 5 operations.